 Todd S. Healy and Phil Cubeta

-The American College Alumni Association named Todd S. Healy, founder and principal of Texas Financial Partners, Alumnus of the Month for August 2017.
+The American College Alumni Association named Todd S. Healy, co-founder and principal of Texas Financial Partners, Alumnus of the Month for August 2017.

 “Having served in the profession since 1977, he is a leading wealth counselor coordinating the business and estate planning process for high net worth clients.
 He specializes in assisting individuals, family groups, and public and closely held business owners with their insurance and estate planning, business succession planning, executive benefits, and charitable giving strategies.
 Todd also is the creator of The Values Perpetuator Process© that enables individuals to identify and pass on to future generations those personal financial values that have been most important to them.”